nus-cs2103/website-base/admin/common-commentary-fragment.md

 <!-- ==================================================================================================== -->
 <div id="{{ slugify("followup-design-introduction-what") }}">

-Now that you know there are two kinds of 'design', also note that this module focuses more on the internal design rather than the external design.
+Now that you know there are two kinds of 'design', also note that this course focuses more on the internal design rather than the external design.
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("Design: Basics") }}">